logo for my-island-penang.com

 As kids during rainy weather, curling up in our blanket or on dark nights, ghost stories about Hantu tek tek (ghost with big breast), orang minyak (oily man), pontianak (female ghost looking for her lover) would made us squirm and screamed.

-How these Penang Folklores, tales or Chinese or indian stories were told starts like this... "not upon a time".
-You know Ha ha but more to "you know when we were young and once they start, most of us would be yelling to each other "story time".
+How these Penang Folklores, tales or Chinese or indian stories were told starts like this... not once upon a time.
+You know Ha ha but more to you know when we were young and once they start, most of us would be yelling to each other story time.

 If you find the pages too long, check here: